senzing-garage/knowledge-base/HOWTO/test-private-docker-registry.md

-# Test private docker registry
+# Hot to test private docker registry

 ## Using Rancher